 Additionally, with Linx, your API can work with several plugins, including cloud-driven tools.
 For instance, an API could generate a PDF file from specified endpoint input.
 The PDF plugin would allow the API to generate the PDF file, and the GoogleDrive plugin saves it to a Google Drive storage location.
 The result is a customised API designed to your specific business use case.
 For standard APIs, using Linx could reduce development time by weeks.

 For an IT generalist somewhat familiar with coding and knowledge of data types, cloud tools, and authentication.
 The alternative option of drag-drop-configure becomes rather appealing than the sourcing, hiring and managing of a development team.

 After the API is built, it must be deployed to an environment that hosts endpoints and takes requests from a client application.
 With traditional API deployment, you would be responsible for the hosting environment.
 This inevitably comes with its own concerns – you must maintain the infrastructure even if it’s hosted on AWS or Azure.
 Any infrastructure must also be deployed at the same time.
 So therefore such as database objects, files, storage configurations, and plugins.

 Linx offers an application server where you can deploy, host and manage the applications created on the platform.
 This feature makes it easier to host the API instead of configuring it to work with your internal environment.
 Maintaining an API internally can be a lot of overhead for an already overworked IT staff.
 So taking advantage of Linx’s hosting environment also saves the inevitable time-cost-capability scenario.

 APIs have the potential to transform businesses.
 Forward-thinking companies are reducing costs and time spent by building their solutions with best-of-breed components to develop an API customized to your business logic – in rapid time.
-While you still may need developers for specific additions and client application development, the majority of your coding overhead can be offloaded to save time, costs and independence.
+While you may need developers for specific additions and client application development, most of your coding overhead can be offloaded to save time, costs and independence.